kimmelsg/actionmailbox-imap/README.md

 Update the `config/imap.yml` that was generated to include server and credentials information, `mailbox`.
 Currently SSL is required.

 Run the [ActionMailbox::IMAP Client](https://github.com/kimmelsg/actionmailbox-imap/blob/master/CLIENT.md) like so `URL=...
-INGRESS_PASSWORD=... ./actionmailbox-imap` to begin processing emails.
+INGRESS_PASSWORD=... ./actionmailbox-imap` from within rails root to begin processing emails.

 `NOTE: Running the client will begin immediately begin processing unread emails in the configured mailbox.
 The server (URL) needs to be running.
 You may also want to start from a empty, or plan on watching the process to ensure no performance issues occur.`